tiangroup-uofa/research-container-images/README.md

 > [!IMPORTANT]
 > The setting `-u 0:0` changes the uid:gid that runs the `ipykernel_launcher` *inside* the container to root:root.
 > In `podman` namespace, it is equivalent to have the same uid:gid on the host file system to avoid [permission issues](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/troubleshooting.html#permission-denied-when-mounting-volumes).
-It is equivalent to the `docker` `-u uid:gid`
+It is equivalent to the `docker` `-u uid:gid`.